AaronSolomon/Exercise03/README.md

 # Exercise03
 This is EX03 for C++.
-In exercise, you will
+In this exercise, you will

 1. Compile "ex03.cpp" with "g++ ex03.cpp -o ex03.exe".
 2. Run "ls" to see a file "ex03.exe" is created.